solana-labs/solana-web3.js/README.md

 #### Unit tests

-To run the full suite of unit tests, excute the following in the root:
+To run the full suite of unit tests, execute the following in the root:

 ```shell
 $ npm test